Olsthoorn/TransGrwFlow_Syllabus_Exams_Assignments/docs/HowTo.md

             pictures  # softlink to the original directory ../../SyllabusUptoDate/pictures all the pictures, about 210 in total

-            confpy                  # generated automatcally by sphinx-quickstart and edited to reflect the current project index.rst               # TOC tree for the current project (generated and then adapted) rerquirements.txt       # Required by Readthedocs
+            conf.py                 # generated automatcally by sphinx-quickstart and edited to reflect the current project index.rst               # TOC tree for the current project (generated and then adapted) rerquirements.txt       # Required by Readthedocs

-            syllabys_tex_to_rst.py          # Run this to prepare the exported tex file to the rst file in the source directory old_exams_tex_to_rst.py         # Run  this to prepare the exporeted two tex files to the two rst source file for the old exams (with and without answers) old_assignments_tex_to_rst.py   # Run this to convert the exported tex file with the old assigments to the rst file in the source directory.
+            syllabys_tex_to_rst.py          # Run this to prepare the exported tex file exported from LyX
+                                            # to the rst file in the source directory
+            old_exams_tex_to_rst.py         # Run  this to prepare the exporeted 2 tex files exported from LyX
+                                            # to the 2 rst source files for the old exams (with and without answers)
+            old_assignments_tex_to_rst.py   # Run this to convert the tex file exported from LyX with the old assigments
+                                            # to the rst file in the source directory.

             TransientGroundwater.rst        # The rst file of the syllabus to build the html from exams_from_2006.rst             # The rst file of the old exams to build the html from